Muslim Gurjars: Khyber Pakhtunkhwa

+Paternal lineages

 Research on the NJ tree among Khyber Pakhtunkhwa's ethnic tribes revealed a strong genetic link between the region's Gujjars and Muslim Gujjars in Punjab province.
 In KPK, they exhibit a high frequency of the R1a haplogroup.

-The majority of Muslim Gujjars in Khyber Pakhtunkhwa's districts of Swabi and Buner belong to the R1a haplogroup, with frequencies of 61% and 48% in Swat district, respectively.
+The majority of Muslim Gujjars in Khyber Pakhtunkhwa's districts of Swabi and Buner belong to the R1a haplogroup, with a frequency of 61% and 48% in Swat district, respectively.